danbovey/GAMENIGHT-sdk/README.md

 - The game decides the order that players get to take their turns.
 - When all players are ready, the game and the first round is started.
     - Each player takes their turn.
-    - After their turn, Check if player has made a winning move.
+    - After their turn, if player has made a winning move, the game ends.
 - The round ends if all players have taken their turn.
     - Check if any win conditions have been met or change player order.
 - The next round is started.